Moving from San Francisco to Aurora (Movers from $1,510)

 When is the best time to move from San Francisco to Aurora?

-The best time to move from San Francisco to Aurora is during the transitional seasons of spring or fall, considering the summer highs of 88ºF and the winter lows of 18ºF in Aurora.
+The best time to move from San Francisco to Aurora is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in San Francisco.

 When is the cheapest time to move from San Francisco to Aurora?